03/2016 – 02/2019

-In Europe, there is a clear long-term objective to decarbonize the energy system, but it is very unclear how this will be achieved in the heating and cooling sector.
-As a result, there is currently a lot of uncertainty among policymakers and investors in the heating and cooling sector, primarily due to a lack of knowledge about the long-term changes that will occur in the coming decades.
-The work in this proposal will build on three previous HRE studies, all of which have been successfully completed on time and all of which have already influenced high-level policymakers at EU and national level in Europe.
-The work from these previous studies will be significantly improved in this project.
+In Europe, there is a clear long-term objective to decarbonize the energy system, but it is, however, unclear how this will be achieved in the heating and cooling sector.
+As a result, there is currently uncertainty among policymakers and investors in the heating and cooling sector, primarily due to a lack of knowledge about the long-term changes that will occur in the coming decades.
+The work of this (fourth) HRE project builds on three previous HRE studies, all of which have already influenced high-level policymakers at EU and national levels in Europe.

 One of the most significant improvements compared to previous studies is the dissemination and communication strategy that has been developed as part of this proposal.
-These activities represent the largest work package in this proposal, which is necessary to ensure that policymakers, investors, and researchers at local, national, and EU level are all aware of the new data, tools, methodologies, and results from this project.
+These activities represent the largest work package in this proposal, which is necessary in order to ensure that policymakers, investors, and researchers at local, national, and EU levels are all see aware of the new data, tools, methodologies, and results from this project.